Ex-politician convicted in 2022 killing of Las Vegas reporter sentenced to 20 years to life

-LAS VEGAS — (AP) — A Democratic former Las Vegas-area politician is guilty of murder and has been sentenced to life in prison with parole eligibility at 20 years for the killing of an investigative journalist who wrote articles critical of his conduct in elected office, a jury in Nevada ruled Wednesday.
+LAS VEGAS — (AP) — A Democratic former Las Vegas-area politician is guilty of murder and has been sentenced to life in prison with parole eligibility at 20 years for the killing of a journalist who wrote articles critical of his conduct in office, a jury in Nevada ruled Wednesday.

 Robert Telles hung his head, shaking it slightly from side to side as the guilty verdict was read.
 Jurors deliberated for nearly 12 hours over three days after hearing eight days of evidence in his trial, which began Aug 12.

-During a break from the proceedings, defense attorney Robert Draskovich declined to characterize his client’s emotional reaction to the verdict.
-He said Telles intends to appeal.
+During a break from the proceedings, defense attorney Robert Draskovich said Telles intends to appeal.

-Jurors then heard testimony from German's and Telles' family members and began deliberating whether Telles will be sentenced to life in prison without parole, life with parole eligibility at 20 years, or 20 to 50 years in prison.
+Jurors then heard testimony from German's and Telles' family members and began deliberating Telles' sentence.

-A sentencing enhancement that Clark County District Court Judge Michelle Leavitt can add on a date yet to be set could have Telles serve a minimum of 21 to 53 years.
+Sentencing enhancements that Clark County District Court Judge Michelle Leavitt can add on Oct.
+16 could have Telles face a minimum of 21 years to life in prison and a maximum of 28 years to life.

-Draskovich asked the 12-member jury for “an element of mercy ... an element of hope.”
+Draskovich had asked the 12-member jury for “an element of mercy ... an element of hope.”

 Clark County District Attorney Steve Wolfson said outside the courtroom that he was surprised by the length of time the jury deliberated before the verdict but was confident jurors carefully considered evidence.